deck project, patio, patio project, planter box, rock garden, rocks, stain, stain deck

 To the left of the patio area is the right side of the front deck and it includes an interesting arrangement of rocks as a focal point.
 Here is what it used to look like just two months ago (this is what you look at while sitting at the patio table).
 Notice the old, faded deck stain which gave the cabin a sad, neglected look…

 The rocks are piled quite high to high a gap in the boards.
-B decided to remove a few of these boards and install more trellis to match the patio trellis.
+Brian decided to remove a few of these boards and install more trellis to match the patio trellis.
 He also kept going when he got to the cedar tree and added trellis to the decking behind and beyond the cedar.
 This was a lot of work and was tedious to install but was really worth it.
 It really makes the area feel cleaner as you no longer have to look at the uninspiring view under the deck.
 I also removed the metal fencing from around the cedar.

 Below is the final project as it looks today.
 Once the trellis was in place I no longer had to use so many rocks in the arrangement and I think having less improves the look.
 The dark stain on the deck adds a very nice crisp contrast to the cabin and it makes the rocks stand out more instead of blending in with everything else around it.
 I put a bright red pot on the right side of the rock platform and plan on putting a splashy water fountain in the main area of the rock platform (phase 3).
 I will also be adding some rock garden perennials in the the crack and crevices of the rocks.